aristehub/AristeRESTSecured/README.md

   - Any IDE (Eclipse or Intellij).
   - Database MySQL, the sql testing file can be found on the repo MySQL testing.

-Get the repo, imported to your IDE and Run it as java Application.
+Get the repo, import it to your IDE and Run it as java Application.